Logarithmic Derivations of Adjoint Discriminants: Adjoint varieties, adjoint discriminants and their normalisations

 \begin{proof} This follows directly from the non-degeneracy of $d\theta$ as an element in $H^0(X,\wedge^2 \cF^\vee\otimes \cL)$. \end{proof}

 From the contact structure we get the following exact sequence:

-In all types except $A_n$, $\cF$ is a homogeneous irreducible bundle, thus the semisemplification of $\hat{\Omega}^p_X \otimes \cL$ is given by In type $A_n$ the terms of the above decomposition are not irreducible (as we will soon see).
-Let us give a brief introduction to adjoint varieties of classical groups.
+In all types except $A_n$, $\cF$ is a homogeneous irreducible bundle, thus the semisimplification of $\hat{\Omega}^p_X \otimes \cL$ is given by In type $A_n$ the terms of the above decomposition are not irreducible (as we will soon see).